brians-123/Node-js-readme-creator/README.md

 WHEN I click on the links in the Table of Contents THEN I am taken to the corresponding section of the README
 ```

-## Getting Started

-Here are some guidelines to help you get started:

-- Create a `.gitignore` file and include `node_modules/` and `.DS_Store/` so that your `node_modules` directory isn't tracked or uploaded to GitHub.
-Be sure to create your `.gitignore` file before installing any npm dependencies.

-- Make sure that your repo includes a `package.json` with the required dependencies.
-You can create one by running `npm init` when you first set up the project, before installing any dependencies.

-- Include a video of the typical user flow through your application.
-This includes views of the prompts and the responses after their selection.

-- Include any other screenshots you deem necessary to help someone who has never been introduced to your application understand the purpose and function of it.
-This is how you will communicate to potential employers or other developers in the future what you built and why, and to show how it works.

-## Grading Requirements

-This homework is graded based on the following criteria:

-### Deliverables: 20%

-- A sample README generated using the application must be submitted.

-- Your GitHub repository containing your application code.

-### Walkthrough Video: 27%

-- A walkthrough video that demonstrates the functionality of the README generator must be submitted, and a link to the video should be included in your README file.

-- The walkthrough video must demonstrate how a user would invoke the application from the command line.

-- The walkthrough video must demonstrate how a user would enter responses to all of the prompts in the application.

 ---